vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 - [iOS](microsoft-defender-endpoint-ios.md)

 > [!NOTE]
-> - You'll need to confirm the Linux distributions and versions of Android, iOS, and macOS are compatible with Defender for Endpoint.
+> - Make sure to confirm that the Linux distributions and versions of Android, iOS, and macOS are compatible with Defender for Endpoint.
-> - While Windows 10 IoT Enterprise is a supported OS in Microsoft Defender for Endpoint and enables OEMs/ODMs to distribute it as part of their product or solution, customers should follow the OEM/ODM's guidance around host-based installed software and supportability.
+> - Although Windows 10 IoT Enterprise is a supported OS in Microsoft Defender for Endpoint and enables OEMs/ODMs to distribute it as part of their product or solution, customers should follow the OEM/ODM's guidance around host-based installed software and supportability.
 > - Endpoints running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.
 > - Virtual Machines running Windows 10 Enterprise 2016 LTSB can encounter performance issues when used on non-Microsoft virtualization platforms.
 > - For virtual environments, we recommend using Windows 10 Enterprise LTSC 2019 or later.